attaswift/BTree/README.md

 6. Adversaries (or blind chance) will never produce a set of elements for which B-trees behave especially badly.
     The performance of B-trees only depends on the size of the tree, not its contents.
     (Provided that key comparison also behaves uniformly, of course.
-    You may get an unpleasant surprise if you allow multi-megabyte strings as keys.)
+    If you allow multi-megabyte strings as keys, you're gonna have a bad time.)

 7. Concatenation of any two B-trees takes O(log(*n*)) time.
 For trees that aren't of a trivial size, the result will share some of its nodes with the input trees, deferring most copying until the time the tree needs to be modified.